 Throughout the course students are required to maintain a visual arts journal.

 There are no written papers in Visual Arts.
+Visual Arts is assessed digitally.

 Assessment consists of an evaluation of your body of work as a whole, both the finished artworks and the processes of artistic investigation and development.